Written by: Lauren Clark, Head of People

 The fourth IAMCP WIT South Africa gathering united women from various positions and skill levels in the IT industry under one roof, enabling them to share their own career development and mentorship initiatives within their organizations, and brainstorm ideas aimed at promoting more female entrants into the industry.

 Two key trends that surfaced during the meeting was the shortage of available candidates and the absence of suitable mentors to help guide both new and established entrants through their career paths, and into possible leadership roles.

 “When it comes to scarce skills, such as those required in the wider IT industry, we are all grasping at the same resource pool.
-Instead, we need to get involved with eager and interested students at high school level and mould and nurture them to join our organisations in future.”
+Instead, we need to get involved with eager and interested students at high school level and mold and nurture them to join our organizations in future.”

 Attesting to the success that programs such as these can have, University of the Witwatersrand Physics undergraduate, Malebo Sehanke, and Geography undergraduate Dikae Manchidi, who both joined the TechnoGirl initiative while in high school, shared their own experience and career development, which was made possible because of the TechnoGirl initiative and the exposure and guidance gained from the corporate world.

 Mentorship needs to be Measurable

 Tackling the issue regarding a lack of mentorship in the IT industry, McNeil highlighted the Australian approach of ‘sponsorship’ as a possible answer to the lack of guidance that many WIT members noted they are or have been exposed to.